2023 Solar Incentives Guide for Chesterfield, MI - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
-Solar incentives may include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are offered by the federal government, some by the Michigan government and some by your specific utility company, county or municipality.
+Solar incentives are designed to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
+You might qualify for different kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the state of Michigan and others from the federal government.
 Some solar incentives you might qualify for are:

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specified percentage of the cost of your solar system.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
-This credit amount will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
 Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
-Your local Chesterfield solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Chesterfield solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

-Tax credits, rebates and more can be provided at multiple levels.
-On top of federal solar incentives, there are often state and local ones as well.
+There are often state solar incentives available in addition to federal ones.
+Tax credits, rebates and more may be available at a more local level.
 Some incentives are offered for only a limited time, while others are ongoing.
-These local incentives may come from the Michigan government, or from your specific county or municipality.
+Your local solar incentives might come from the Michigan government, or from your specific county or municipality.

 Next Steps for Installing Solar in Chesterfield

-The variety of solar incentives available has enormously increased the nationwide adoption of solar energy over the past 15 years.
-You might qualify for solar incentives from the Michigan government, the federal government or your local utility company.
-Your local Chesterfield solar panel installation company can provide you with more details about which incentives you should apply for, and get you feeling good about making the change to renewable energy today.
+You can qualify for solar incentives from the federal government and the Michigan government, as well as from your local utility company.
+The growing availability of solar initiatives in the past 15 years has helped increase solar adoption nationwide.
+Your local Chesterfield solar panel installation company can provide you with more details about which incentives you might qualify for, and get you started on the path to switching to renewable energy today.

 EcoWatch's Chesterfield, MI Solar Incentives FAQs